ibraMori/ProjetImplementationSysteme/README.md

 1. Database Setup
-Open SQL Server Object Explorer in Visual Studio Locate or attach the database: welcomeCanDB
+Open SQL Server Object Explorer in Visual Studio Locate or attach the local database in App_Data: welcomeCanadaDB
 2. Required Tables

 The database already contains the necessary tables: